8 Best Practices for Managing Your Contingent Workforce

 There’s beauty in simplicity, especially when managing contractors.
 If your onboarding process requires a 100-page manual to explain, it’s probably too complicated.

 A strong contingent workforce program enhances your operations without disrupting them.
-Simplicity is key for successful adoption by both your team and contractors.
+Simplicity is key for a successful working relationship between your team and your independent talent.

 7. Create a Great Environment for Your Contractors